sigp/beacon-fuzz/eth2fuzz/README.md

 ./eth2fuzz target lighthouse_attestation --fuzzer libfuzzer`.
 ```

 ## Continuous fuzzing

-CAUTIONS: eth2fuzz continuous mode will stop after all target being executed once if you are not providing infinite flag.

-Help:
+`eth2fuzz` can be configured to continuously fuzz all available targets for a given client, using the `continuously` CLI parameter.
+Execution will stop after 30 minutes per target if the `--infinite` flag is not provided (the timeout can also be changed, using the `--timeout` flag).
+Make sure to use the `-q` flag to select the client you've built your fuzzer for.

 ``` sh
 $ ./eth2fuzz continuously --help
 Run all fuzz targets